Floquet Renormalization Group Approach to the Periodically Driven Kondo Model: Liouville-Floquet space and diagrammatic language

 The derivation of the RG equations is based on an expansion of the evolution in the coupling between system and reservoirs.
 Here we introduce the notation to describe this expansion in Liouville space for the Kondo model in close analogy to Ref.~\cite{Reininghaus14}.
 The dynamical map $\Pi(t,t_0)$ describing the evolution of the density matrix of the central spin from time $t_0$ to $t$ by $\Pi(t,t_0)\rho(t_0)=\rho(t)$ can formally be written in the form

 assuming that at time $t_0$ all reservoirs are separately in equilibrium (state $\rho_R^\mathrm{eq}$).
-The dynamical map is a superoperator, \emph{i.e.} linear maps acting on an operators like density matrices.
+The dynamical map is a superoperator, \emph{i.e.} a linear map acting on operators like density matrices.
 Here $\bullet$ denotes the operator on which $\Pi(t,t_0)$ acts, $\tr_R$ is the trace over the reservoir degrees of freedom and $\mathcal{T}$ denotes time ordering.
 We furthermore introduced the time-periodic reservoir Liouvillian

 and a coupling Liouvillian $L_V$.
 For now we can avoid complications by working with a general Liouvillian $L_V$ that acts on density matrices of the total system (including the reservoirs).
 As derived in App.~\ref{app:floquet}, in Floquet space the dynamical map takes the form